rdatools/tradeoffs/docs/_pages/workflow.markdown

 Capture those ratings into the CSV file.

-### Capture the official map(s) and ratings from DRA

-The official maps and their ratings have also been pulled from DRA automatically.
-The ratings for these maps are in CSV files of the form `{xx}20{T}_focus_scores.csv` in the output directory, `tradeoffs/docs/_data/focus_ratings`, where `{T}` indicates the type of plan (C for Congress, U for Upper, L for Lower).

-## Steps 5, 6, and 7 - Run the command-line scripts for the state
+## Steps 4, 5, 6, and 7 - Run the command-line scripts for the state

 With all those inputs in hand, run each of the three automatically generated shell scripts for the state and type of plan, one at a time.